top of page

 British Women Mayors

-Three of England’s eleven regions have woman mayors.
+Five of England’s 14 regions have women mayors

 In addition to elected regional mayors, 14 out of 296 local councils in England have elected mayors in place.
 The remainder are run by a council leader elected by their fellow councillors.
 Of the 14 elected city mayors, five are women.
-Ros Jones (Doncaster) and Norma Redfearn (North Tyneside) have been in office for more than ten years.
+Ros Jones (Doncaster) has been in office for 12 years.
 Rokhsana Fiaz (London Borough of Newham) was elected in 2018, while Caroline Woodley (London Borough of Hackney) replaced her male predecessor in a by-election in November 2023.
-Brenda Dacres (London Borough of Lewisham) was elected in March 2024 in a by-election to replace her male predecessor Damien Egan.
-All five women are members of the Labour Party.
+Brenda Dacres (London Borough of Lewisham) was elected in March 2024 in a by-election to replace her male predecessor, Damien Egan.
+In North Tyneside, Karen Clark took over from Norma Redfearn in May 2025.

 East Midlands